 I think this must have been something of what Mother Teresa meant when she said, “We can do no great things—only small things with great love.”

-The good news.
-These opportunities present themselves every single day.
+The good news is that these opportunities present themselves every single day.

-- How do you observe the difference between duty bound service and love empowered service?
+2. How do you observe the difference between duty-bound service and love-empowered service?